Alan Oke studied at the Royal Scottish Academy of Music & Drama in Glasgow and with Hans Hotter in Munich.

 He sang his first Peter Grimes to great acclaim for the Aldeburgh Festival as part of their Britten centenary season to add to his already celebrated Aschenbach Death in Venice and he recently sang his first Captain Vere Billy Budd for the Teatro Carlo Felice.

 This is for information only and should not be reproduced.
-Please contact Sophie Robertson for a full biography.
+Please contact Sophie Robertson for a full biography and for performance details.